clare45/Spring2018/README.md

-# Spring2018

-This is my work of the spring 2018 semester.
-Mostly to practice using this space for more things.
+set of files from 2018